hyperledger-labs/splice/README.md

 In light of the above, the process for cutting a new release is:

 1. Create a new branch, `release-line-X.Y.Z`
+    1. Ensure that the `dar` files in `daml/dars` are updated:
+       1. Run `sbt cleanCnDars` to ensure a clean environment.
+       2. Run `sbt damlBuild`, this will generate the dar files in `daml/dars/APP/dist/NAME-VERSION.dar`.
+       3. Move all the created `dar`s to `daml/dars`.
+Note that the `APP-current.dar` shouldn't be moved.
+          You can do so by running `find daml -name "*.dar" -not -path "*daml/dars/*" -not -path "*current.dar" -not -path "*test*.dar" -exec cp -t daml/dars {} +` in the project root.
-    1. Create a PR for that branch with whatever changes are required from main (e.g. updated to release notes).
+    2. Create a PR for that branch with whatever changes are required from main (e.g. updated to release notes).
        1. Also confirm that the version in `${REPO_ROOT}/VERSION` in that branch is the release you intend to publish.
-    2. Run a preflight test on scratchnet in that PR.
+    3. Run a preflight test on scratchnet in that PR.
-    3. Note that all commits to any branch named `release-line.*` go through CI, similary to commits to main.
+    4. Note that all commits to any branch named `release-line.*` go through CI, similarly to commits to main.
        However, they do not get tested on a cluster, hence step 2 is crucial for testing cluster deployments.
-    4. To publish the latest release on the release-line branch for external use by partners:
+    5. To publish the latest release on the release-line branch for external use by partners:
        1. Navigate to the CircleCI dashboard for the release-line branch.
        2. Click on "Trigger Pipeline"
        3. Add a parameter named `run-job`, with argument `publish-public-artifacts`.
-    5. Once the snapshot release is produced and pushed, the version is ready for complete testing, e.g. deployment on DevNet with external partners.
+    6. Once the snapshot release is produced and pushed, the version is ready for complete testing, e.g. deployment on DevNet with external partners.
-    6. In order to finalize a release with a non-snapshot label, create another PR for the `release-line-X.Y.Z` branch with a commit message starting with the string `[release]`.
+    7. In order to finalize a release with a non-snapshot label, create another PR for the `release-line-X.Y.Z` branch with a commit message starting with the string `[release]`.
-    7. Repeat step 4 to publish the official release externally.
+    8. Repeat step 4 to publish the official release externally.
 2. Create a PR for main that bumps `${REPO_ROOT}/VERSION` to the *next* planned release (typically this will bump the minor version), and `${REPO_ROOT}/LATEST_RELEASE` to the version of the newly created release line